Art Toronto 2015 (Art) Metro Toronto Convention Centre; Oct 23-26.

 with the Metropolitan Opera Orchestra and Chorus; production by Sir David McVicar; HD Live Broadcast; October 3rd.

 Having never seen Il Trovatore (as far as I can remember), I had to consider the pro’s and con’s before

-making up my about attending this HD Live broadcast.
+making up my mind about attending this HD Live broadcast.